Fixatives Are Not All the Same

 Good smudge protection after 1 coat for graphite.
 Good smudge protection after 2 coats for all else except heavy charcoal which took 3 coats.

-Water resistant after 1 coat.
+Water-resistant after 1 coat.

 Easy to over saturate the paper and the oily nature of this spray creates a transparency to the paper like chip fat on kitchen roll.